Linear regression (theory review)

 Some time ago I read the book Trustworthy Online Controlled Experiments: a practical guide to A/B testing by Kohavi, Tang, and Xu.
 I was pleasantly surprised by how practical it...

-Interviewing for DS jobs in the US
+Interviewing for US based DS jobs

 Some notes on my experience interviewing for Data Scientist jobs in the US in 2021.
 For context, I was based in the Netherlands working as a Data Scientist and required...